Pregnancy

 - Constipation or hemorrhoids

-- Pelvic discomfort improving with rest
+- Pelvic or back discomfort

 If unsure, it's safer to ask.